Frequently Asked Questions

 Vision is valuable, and Pr3vent's mission is to protect it - especially in newborns.
 Screening and early intervention are powerful tools, and hopsitals working with Pr3vent make this available to parents.
 Even babies who appear healthy may suffer from conditions which carry the risk of serious and potentially permanent vision deficits.
 Most pathologies are associated with the back of the eye - the retina - and trained experts can identify them in images - especially if supported by dedicated AI.

 What is Pr3vent vision screening?

-Vision screening well-tolerated, non-invasive and very effective.
+Vision screening is well tolerated, non-invasive and very effective.
 Pr3vent's screen relies on images covering the entire back of the eye (retina) taken by a portable wide-angle fundus camera.
 The images are sent to Pr3vent so that professional graders at Stanford University - supported by dedicated AI - identify the newborns who have referrable abnormality.
 The result is immediately delivered to the ordering physician who will determine further examination by a suitable ophthalmologist.

 Is Pr3vent's procedure safe?

 Retina imaging in newborns has been performed in more than 300,000 babies across the world without any adverse event; it is even used on pre-mature babies.
-Pr3vent’s camera-based imaging is performed by specially trained nurses is faster (5 minutes) and more comfortable for the baby than direct ophthalmoscopy performed by a doctor over the course of an hour.
+Pr3vent’s camera-based imaging is performed by specially trained nurses, is faster (5 minutes), and more comfortable for the baby than direct ophthalmoscopy performed by a doctor over the course of an hour.

 When is your baby screened?